pixeliro-sys/designkit-source-for-ai/README.md

 ### 2. Browse full designs

-Open `previews/full-designs/mobile/finance/index.html` in a browser — it shows all pages in a gallery.
+Open `previews/full-designs/mobile/pixeliro/index.html` or `previews/full-designs/web/saas-landing/index.html` in a browser — it shows all pages in a gallery.
 Open individual pages to see the full design at device size.

 ### 3. Use with AI (recommended)